Woody2143/woody2143.github.io/_posts/2016-01-19-running-scripts-on-screen-lockunlock.markdown

    boolean false
 {% endhighlight %}

+The bash script works like a champ so far...

+{% highlight sh %}
+~$ bash bin/dbus-monitor-screensaver.sh
+SCREEN_LOCKED
+SCREEN_UNLOCKED
+{% endhighlight %}

 I also found this [StackOverflow question](http://unix.stackexchange.com/questions/212347/how-to-monitor-the-screen-lock-unlock-in-the-ubuntu-14-04) that has some python code included; basically based on the previous SO question/code.

 {% highlight python %}